MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-areas.md

 Evaluating each of the design areas sequentially provides a process that simplifies the design of any complex environments.
 If you've already addressed one or more of the design areas to your satisfaction, move on to the next area.

-In this process, you'll be provided with a list of roles or functions that are typically required to make design decisions.
-You'll also see a series of considerations, recommendations, and scope boundaries to help shape the discussion and decision-making process.
+In this process, you're provided with a list of roles or functions that are typically required to make design decisions.
+You also see a series of considerations, recommendations, and scope boundaries to help shape the discussion and decision-making process.

 ## Next steps

 You can implement these design areas over time so that you can grow into your cloud operating model.
 Review the methodologies related to each of the design areas to understand in more detail the considerations and decisions required to implement a landing zone.

-Within each design area, you'll find considerations to help shape your internal discussions and recommendations.
+Within each design area, you find considerations to help shape your internal discussions and recommendations.
 These considerations provide specific guidance to help align your journey to the Azure landing zone conceptual architecture.

 Alternately, there are rich, opinionated implementation options that start with a defined position on each design area.